 Because I’m all about teaching you simple method for cooking, I want you to add whatever you would like to this pasta salad.
 Do you like things with a little extra pucker?
 Add more lemon juice.
 Want make the vegetables the star?
 Double up on the veggies you add in.
 You can also add in marinated artichokes (I talk all about them here), cherry tomatoes, cucumbers, olives, hearts of palm and on and on.

-How can I take this from a side dish to a main meal?
+How can I take Greek pasta salad from a side dish to a main meal?

 Sometimes you really like the flavor combination of something but don’t want to make a ton of dishes.
 So what do you do?
 To elevate your simple greek pasta salad from a side dish to a main dish, try these few quick ideas: